-The University of Chicago affiliated Chicago Center for Family Health (CCFH) and Advocate Illinois Masonic Medical Center offer a one-year full-time fellowship beginning September 1, 2017.
-An earlier start date is negotiable.
+The Chicago Center for Family Health (CCFH) and Advocate Illinois Masonic Medical Center offer a one-year full-time fellowship beginning September 1, 2018.
+(An earlier start date is possible.)

-The primary clinical placement is with Illinois Masonic Medical Center Family Practice, which has a longstanding reputation of supporting family and psychosocial aspects of health care within a collaborative framework.
-Incoming Fellows will be involved in implementation of a new Primary Care Psychosocial/Counseling Track for family practice residents at Illinois Masonic.
-Other partnering institutions for secondary placement are based on current and planned projects.
-These have included: University of Chicago Kovler Diabetes Center and Division of Integrative Medicine, Comprehensive Cancer Centers and risk-screening programs, the MS Society of Illinois, and Gilda’s Club Chicago.
+The primary clinical placement is with Illinois Masonic Medical Center Family Practice, which has a longstanding reputation of supporting family and psychosocial aspects of health care within an integrated care framework.
+Incoming Fellows will be involved in a Primary Care Psychosocial/Counseling Track for family practice residents at Illinois Masonic.
+Other partnering institutions for secondary placement have included: University of Chicago Kovler Diabetes Center and Division of Integrative Medicine, Comprehensive Cancer Centers and risk-screening programs, the MS Society of Illinois, and Gilda’s Club Chicago.

-The Fellowship experience focuses both on collaborative care/integrative practice and work with families with a member who has a chronic or life-threatening illness or disability using family, couples, group/multi-family group and individual modalities.
-CCFH provides seminars, workshops, and individual and group supervision.
+The Fellowship provides a rich learning experience in collaborative care/integrated practice and work with psychosocial and relational challenges of chronic or life-threatening illness or disability.
+Trainees gain state-of-the-art practice knowledge and expertise, using family, couples, group/multi-family group and individual modalities.
+Led by John Rolland, M.D., Steven Zuckerman, PhD, and Froma Walsh, PhD, CCFH provides seminars, workshops, and individual, group, and on-site placement supervision.
 Responsibilities include participation in multidisciplinary teaching conferences, teaching residents and medical students about the integration of family systems approaches in a variety of health care settings, and collaboration with healthcare providers.
-Candidates may develop or join an ongoing clinical research project related to families and health care.
+Fellows rotate through specialty services including newborn, memory disorders, and in-patient care, and may develop or join an ongoing clinical research project related to families and health care.

 Applying for the FICH Doctoral Fellowship